AppleGreen Cottage

 Now, give your headband a final press so the baby headband will be nice and flat.

-steps to tie a knot on diy baby headband
+steps to create a knot showing headband ends being tied together

 If you have your baby somewhere close and awake, first model the head band against the baby's head and tie only then, so you know the knot is 100% at the right place.
 But you can always untie and adjust.